wahengchang/f2e-watcher/README.md

 # f2e-watcher
+It is a tool that automatically check perforamce of website by given list of URLs, and result showed as a website.

 Isomorphic Web Application is widely used and it is complex,problem of  performance occurs easier than before, this is a toolkit to ensure performance quality assurance.

  - See also: [express-watcher](https://www.npmjs.com/package/express-watcher)